-1.2 Purpose
+1.1 Purpose

-The purpose of the Collison Estate Development Plan is to provide a high-level framework which provides guidance on land use, built form, scale, connectivity and servicing provision.
-It is under this framework that more detailed site planning, subdivision and engineering design can take place.
+The purpose of a Development Plan is to provide a high-level framework guiding key elements of land use, built form, scale, connectivity and servicing provision.
+Under this framework, planning permits for use and development can be lodged with Council and more detailed site planning, subdivision and engineering design can take place.

+The preparation of the Collison Estate Development Plan has been guided by the requirements in the Development Plan Overlay - Schedule 22.(DPO22).
 In accordance with the Decision Guidelines in DPO22, the Collison Estate Development Plan seeks to provide for an integrated residential development with diversity in dwelling types and sizes, whilst optimising the Estate's proximity to existing services and open spaces.
 It seeks to provide for an activity centre and community facilities within the Estate which will facilitate a greater level of amenity services for the Estate and the wider community.